Sustainable waste management

 Separate collection means waste collection in such a way that waste is separated by type and nature in order to facilitate its treatment and to preserve valuable properties of the waste.

-The maximum permissible mass of biodegradable municipal waste that may be disposed of annually at all landfills in the Republic of Croatia in relation to the mass of biodegradable municipal waste produced in 1997 is:
+The maximum allowed mass of biodegradable municipal waste that may be landfilled in a calendar year, for all waste management licenses in the Republic of Croatia is 264.661 tons, which is 35% of the mass of biodegradable municipal waste produced in 1997.

 What to do with waste?

 Depending on its type, waste can be discarded in containers for separate waste collection.